 For those who are planning to come to Korea or curious about the process of entering Korea during the COVID-19 outbreak, you are in the right place.
 It is currently mandatory for all incoming Korean and foreign nationals to complete 14-day quarantine upon entry to Korea.
 Check out what to expect and prepare before coming to Korea!

-- Please note that the following information can be different or changed in each country.
-Check with your country’s embassy for more accurate information in advance.
+**Please note that the following information can be different in each country and can be modified by the Korean Ministry of Health.
+Check with your country’s embassy for more accurate information in advance.**

 [NEW UPDATES FOR ALL INBOUND TRAVELERS]